Mark Bonner (football manager)

-Mark Bonner (born 23 November 1985) is a football manager who is currently the head coach of Cambridge United.
+Mark Bonner (born 23 November 1985) is an English football manager who is currently director of football of Cambridge United.

 Coaching career

+Bonner first joined Cambridge United in 2002, working at Cambridge's centre of excellence, before the club entered administration, causing Cambridge to close their academy.
+In 2005, Bonner joined Southend United as a coach in the academy.

-Bonner joined Cambridge United in June 2011, working in a number of positions in the club's academy.
+Bonner returned to Cambridge United in June 2011, working in a number of positions in the club's academy, including being manager of Cambridge's reserve and feeder club Cambridge Regional College.
 In January 2018, Bonner was named as first team coach, working under manager Shaun Derry and assistant Joe Dunne, taking over the role from Mick Halsall.

 Following the departure of Derry in February 2018, Dunne took over as interim head coach with Bonner serving as his assistant head coach.
 Dunne and Bonner's roles were made permanent in May of that year following a successful interim spell.
-As results declined in the first half of the 2018-19 season, Dunne departed the club in December 2018 with Bonner taking over temporary charge of the first team, overseeing a defeat and a draw before Colin Calderwood was appointed later that month, with Bonner returning to his role as assistant head coach.
+As results declined in the first half of the 2018–19 season, Dunne departed the club in December 2018 with Bonner taking over temporary charge of the first team, overseeing a defeat and a draw before Colin Calderwood was appointed later that month, with Bonner returning to his role as assistant head coach.